 Except you can’t.

-When you try to request a ride, your phone, through GPS tracking, is able to determine that you’re at an airport, and because of some fusty regulations in certain states, you’re told you can’t call a rideshare service.
+When you try to request a ride, your phone–through GPS tracking–is able to determine that you’re at an airport, and because of some fusty regulations in certain states, you’re told you can’t call a rideshare service.
 Could there possibly be a worse time to find out you can’t get an uber from the airport?

 So it is at 10 of the 40 busiest US airports–including Atlanta, Orlando, Detroit, Boston, and Philadelphia.
 At these airports, taxi drivers and limo chauffeur carry special permits and pay fees in order to be able to pick travelers up.
 Since Lyft and Uber don’t have to pay these fees, taxi drivers have lobbied hard to keep them away from airports.
 Which means when you step off that red-eye, you’re stuck taking public transportation (at night, maybe in an unfamiliar location) or forking over the hefty cost of taxi fare.